couchbaselabs/docs-ng/content/couchbase-manual-2.2/installing-and-upgrading.markdown

 which contains a standalone application that can be copied to the `Applications` folder or to any other location you choose.
 The installation location is not the same as the location of the Couchbase data files.

+Please use the default archive file hander in Mac OS X, Archive Utility, when you unpack the Couchbase Server distribution.
+It is more difficult to diagnose non-functioning or damaged installations after extraction by other third party archive extraction tools.

 Due to limitations within the Mac OS X operating system, the Mac OS X implementation is incompatible with other operating systems.
 It is not possible